apache/bookkeeper/site3/website/src/pages/bps/BP-41-bookieid.md

 It is simply a pure refactor of Java interfaces.

-We have to introduce an internal API, **BookieAddressResolver**, that maps a *BookieId* to a *BookieSocketAddress*: the the client connectes to a Bookie it looks up the **current network address** using BookieAddressResolver.
+We have to introduce an internal API, **BookieAddressResolver**, that maps a *BookieId* to a *BookieSocketAddress*: the client connectes to a Bookie it looks up the **current network address** using BookieAddressResolver.

 ```
 interface BookieAddressResolver {